 There are 2 ways to update your BTCPay Server :

-- Updating through the front end: Server Settings > Maintenance > Update.
+- Updating through the user interface: Server Settings > Maintenance > Update.

 2.Updating through SSH: Login into your virtual machine with ssh, then apply following commands:

 # How to SSH into my BTCPay running on VPS?